mate-academy/layout_moyo-header/readme.md

 - use semantic tags: `<header>`, `<nav>`, `ul`
 - change links styles on `:hover`
 - follow styles from the mock
 - the link with `blue` color and line below is an active link.
-It should have `class="is-active"` and relevant styles.
+It should have `class="nav__item"` and relevant styles.
 - the link with only `blue` color is an example of `:hover` styles.
 Every link in the row should have `blue` color on `:hover`.
 - add `data-qa="hover"` attribute to the 4th link for testing (`Laptops & computers`)
 ---